-Always disconnect the negative battery cable first.
-If the positive battery cable should contact ground with the negative cable installed, the resulting sparks may cause a battery explosion which could result in death or serious injury.
+Disconnect negative (-) battery cable first.
+If positive (+) cable should contact ground with negative (-) cable connected, the resulting sparks can cause a battery explosion, which could result in death or serious injury.
+(00049a)

-- 2. Unthread fastener and remove battery negative cable (black) from battery negative (-) terminal. - Unthread fastener and remove battery positive cable (red) from battery positive (+) terminal. - 4.
+- Unthread fastener and remove battery negative cable (black) from battery negative (-) terminal. - 3.
+Unthread fastener and remove battery positive cable (red) from battery positive (+) terminal. - 4.
 Unhook battery strap from frame. - 5.
 Remove battery.